“Success is where preparation and opportunity meet.”

 Are you locking up your assets, or keeping them liquid?
 Do you have access to cash on demand?
 The answer may be influencing your prosperity more than you realize.

 Most investors focus on the ROI (return on investment) of an investment or a savings vehicle.
-However, locking up your money can actually severely limit the possibilities for lucrative returns!
-This is because some of the best opportunities cannot be capitalized on (literally!) without access to cash.
+However, without ready access to cash, you severely limit the possibilities for lucrative returns!
+This is because some of the best opportunities cannot be capitalized on (literally!) without cash.

 1) To provide with capital.